 At Burra Burri State School, roll marking occurs at the commencement of the morning (0830) and afternoon (1300) sessions of the school day.
 Parents are encouraged to provide information regarding student absences using their child's Communication Booklet, which is a component of each child's homework gear, or via telephone, email or personal conversations.
 If overlooked by parents, contact is made by available staff members.
 Reasons for absences are recorded in OneSchool.
-During 2016, parents of students at Burra Burri State School were consistently diligent in ensuring that their children, when healthy, attended school and made timely contact with the school when absences occurred.
+During 2017, parents of the students at Burra Burri State School were consistently diligent in ensuring that their children, when healthy, attended school and made timely contact with the school when absences occurred.

-Since 2015, the presentation of an Attendance Medallion has been included in our Annual Concert and Awards Night.
+Since 2015, the presentation of an Attendance Medallion to the student with the highest attendance rate has been included in our Annual Concert and Awards Night.